Q. What does EBA mean on ebooks?

 "Evidence-Based Acquisition."

-The Libraries currently have EBA programs with Cambridge, Elsevier, Oxford Handbooks, JSTOR, Springer, Wiley, and Taylor and Francis.
+The Libraries currently have EBA programs with Cambridge, Elsevier (ScienceDirect), JSTOR, Oxford University Press, Project Muse, SpringerNature, Taylor and Francis, and Wiley.

 If you see a EBA book in the catalog that you would like to use for a class, please contact Course Reserves so that we can obtain an owned copy for the collection through the link below.